hybridsjs/hybrids/docs/component-model/structure.md

 ## Reserved Keys

-There are three reserved property names in the definition:
+There are two reserved property names in the definition:

 * `tag` - a string which sets the custom element tag name
-* `render` and `content`, which expect the value as a function, and have additional options available
+* `render` - expects its value as a function for rendering the internal structure of the custom element

 ## Translation